 Have you mastered the Basics and are looking for something new and fun?
 We have a variety of classes and dog sports that fit the bill!

-BEYOND THE BASICS/TRICKS (and all the things!): 5-week course for graduates (1 year and up) of The Basics.
+BEYOND THE BASICS + TRICKS (and all the things!): 5-week course for dog 8 months and up.

 TEENS & TWEENS JUMPSTART: 3 week course for pups 5-24 months.
 Register on Puppy & Teens Programs page.